Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Experimental Study

 \subsection{Performance Evaluation}

-To assess the performance of our proposed algorithms, we reuse 21 gradient boosting machines trained by~\shortciteA{Ignatiev22} using XGBoost, configured for 50 trees with a max tree depth between 3 and 4.
-The number of input variables varies between 7–60, and number of classes between 2–11.
+To assess the performance of our proposed algorithms, we reuse 21 gradient boosting machines trained by Ignatiev~et~al.\cite{Ignatiev22} using XGBoost (version~1.2.1), configured for 50 trees with a max tree depth between 3 and 4.
+The number of input variables varies between 7--60, and the number of classes between 2--11.
 There are 200 predictions per dataset in need of explanation, with a few exceptions due to limited amount of data.